Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 👉 Our [Documentation](https://themefic.com/docs/uacf7/getting-started/installation/?utm_source=wp_readme&utm_medium=uacf7_top_slot&utm_campaign=plugin_docs)
 👉 Join Our [Facebook Group](https://facebook.com/groups/ultimate.cf7)

-Equipped with over 40 essential features, **Ultimate Addons For Contact Form 7** is the must-have plugin to complement Contact Form 7.
+Equipped with over 40 essential features, **Addons For Contact Form 7** is the must-have plugin to complement Contact Form 7.
 It significantly enhances the functionality of your website's forms created using [Contact Form 7](https://wordpress.org/plugins/contact-form-7/).
 This All-in-One WordPress Contact Form plugin includes a wide range of options, from basic to advanced, catering to all the needs of your website Contact Forms.
 Such incredible features are what make this one of the [best WordPress contact form](https://www.templatemonster.com/awards/winners-2023/) plugins.

 = FREE ADDONS =